a-paulson/BounceBack/README.md

 - [ ] splash page
 - [ ] user signup/sign in pages
 <!-- - [ ] User account page -->
-- [ ] initial screen after sign in
+- [ ] initial landing page after sign in

 ### Phase 2: Basic Chat Implementation (2 days)

-**Objective:** Messages can be created, and viewed in order on the main screen.
+**Objective:** Messages can be created, and viewed on the main screen.
 These messages persist between users and sessions and are displayed the same way to all users.
 Messages are updated dynamically for all users.

 - [ ] create `Message` model
 - [ ] CRUD API for notes (`Messages`)
 - [ ] jBuilder views for messsages
 - [ ] setup Webpack & Flux scaffold
+- [ ] setup websockets for real time updates
 - [ ] Implement Flux loop for messages
-- [ ] Create a React index with indexItems to display messages
+- [ ] Create a React messageIndex with messageIndexItems to display messages
-- [ ] Create a React form to create messages
+- [ ] Create a React messageForm to create new messages
 - [ ] Test these in browser
 - [ ] Test these across multiple users